 Beneficiary scam

 Grant and government impersonation schemes continue duping people by claiming the victim has won bogus prizes or funds.
-However, processing fees must first be paid, which ultimately lines the pockets of fraudsters.
+However, processing fees must first be paid, which ultimately end up in the pockets of fraudsters.

 The good news?
 There are steps individuals and businesses can take to protect themselves from sophisticated fraud tactics:

-• One-time passcodes are additional security measures.
-Do not provide them by phone or text unless you have initiated the communication.
+- One-time passcodes are additional security measures.
+Do not provide them by phone or text unless you have initiated communication.

-• Be suspicious of requests for urgency.
+- Be suspicious of requests for emergencies.
 Scammers will try to make the situation urgent, so you will give them what they want before you realize what is happening.

-• Install a reputable antivirus software and keep it up to date.
+- Install reputable antivirus software and keep it up to date.
 Enable a firewall on your devices to protect against malware and other online threats.

 Defending against sophisticated fraud tactics requires vigilance in the constantly evolving digital age.
-By implementing best practices, we can reduce susceptibility to sophisticated new schemes from bad actors.
+By implementing best practices, we can reduce susceptibility to both traditional and increasingly sophisticated new schemes used by bad actors.
 Visit our Security Center for more tips and information.